0

 The M6 loads its wheels through twin-turbo V8 acceleration, braking, high-speed cornering, and wide rear tires.
 Torque load helps evaluate stress through the hub pad, bolt seats, spokes, and barrel.

-Will OEM BMW center caps fit?
+Will OEM BMW centre caps fit?

 Can LFI build M6 wheels for track use?

-Common 20-inch M6 tire targets include 265/35R20 front with 295/30R20 or 305/30R20 rear, depending on wheel width, offset, ride height, and tire model.
+Common 20-inch M6 tyre targets include 265/35R20 front with 295/30R20 or 305/30R20 rear, depending on wheel width, offset, ride height, and tyre model.

 What information does LFI need before building M6 wheels?